ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - Curry and uncurry functions
 - Use the `unit` type as a function parameter or return value, when needed

-### Chatting with OCaml
+### Chatting With OCaml

 This tutorial is shown using the UTop toplevel.
 Code samples are intended to be copied/pasted into UTop.
 The reader should write variants around the examples provided to strengthen understanding.
 Although other toplevels may be used, we recommend UTop.
 The topics discussed are not limited to interactive execution of OCaml expressions.
 However, we believe they are easier to understand within the dynamics of interaction with the OCaml interpreter.

 ### Touch Base on Double Semicolon

 When using UTop to interact with the OCaml interpreter, lines ending with double semicolons trigger the parsing, type-checking, and evaluation of everything typed between the prompt and the double semicolon.
-Please not this may span several lines.
-The interpretation of that double semicolon isn't made by the OCaml interpreter; it is made by Utop, the OCaml toplevel.
+Please note this may span several lines.
+The interpretation of that double semicolon isn't made by the OCaml interpreter; it is made by UTop, the OCaml toplevel.
 Once the evaluation of a double semicolon terminated entry is over, the REPL waits for another piece of input.

 Nevertheless, the double semicolon `;;` is a valid token in the OCaml syntax.
 It has no meaning; it is a [no-op](https://en.wikipedia.org/wiki/NOP_(code)).
 It is ignored and never needed.
 In OCaml source code files meant to be compiled or interpreted as scripts, double semicolons can and should be avoided.
 This is a means to avoid double semicolumns required by the toplevel to raise errors when using the compiler.